SachaCR/tfb/README.md

 Print scale that you pass in argument.
 Example: `C-D-E-F-G-A-B`

-By default it takes the first note of the scale as root note.
+Takes the first note of the scale as root note.

 Usage:
   neck scale [flags]